Problems at school

 Schools have a legal duty to promote equality of opportunity for disabled people.
 They must produce a Disability Equality Scheme, setting out the steps they will take to involve disabled pupils, parents and staff.

-If your child is experiencing problems with access/admission to a school, s/he or you should consult an experienced adviser, for example, a Citizens Advice Bureau - where to get advice.
+If your child is experiencing problems with access/admission to a school, they or you should consult an experienced adviser, for example, a Citizens Advice Bureau - where to get advice.

 For more information see disability discrimination in schools

 Discrimination because of sexuality

 It is against the law for a school or local authority to discriminate against pupils because of their sexuality, for example because they are lesbian or gay or they are the children of lesbian or gay parents.
-It is against the law for a school to prevent a pupil taking part in a residential school trip because s/he is perceived as being gay.
+It is against the law for a school to prevent a pupil taking part in a residential school trip because they are perceived as being gay.
 Bullying lesbian or gay pupils, or pupils who are perceived to be lesbian or gay is against the law.
 In some cases these incidents may be classed as hate crime.

 More about hate crime